Hey there,

 A few deep breaths here.

-And just release your legs.
+Just release your legs.

-We'll come into a Shavasana for a moment.
+We'll come into a shavasana for a moment.

 Extend your legs out long.